 "Monkeypox is rare in New York City but we can prevent the spread.
 Any New Yorker who feels sick should stay home and contact their provider if they notice sores or lesions," the NYC Health Department said.

-Authorities are investigating potential infections in the Montreal area, while Massachusetts officials are investigating whether a monkeypox infection in the state is linked to U.K. outbreaks.
+Authorities also investigated potential infections in the Montreal area, while Massachusetts officials are investigating whether a monkeypox infection in the state is linked to U.K. outbreaks.

 RELATED | What is monkeypox?
 What to know about virus, symptoms, spread